 The next most expensive hay is Timothy hay.
 This type of hay is popular among horses and other grazing animals, but it doesn’t have as many health benefits as alfalfa does.
 Timothy hay typically costs less than Alalfa but is still relatively high.

 The third most expensive type of hay is orchardgrass hay.
-This type of hay is also very popular and, therefore can be expensive at times.
-It’s a bit less expensive than alfalfa and timothy but still more costly than other types of grass hays like Alicia Bermuda, bermudagrass, and bromegrass.
+This type of hay is also in demand and, therefore, can be expensive at times.
+It’s a bit less expensive than alfalfa and Timothy but still more costly than other types of grasshays like Alicia Bermuda, bermudagrass, and bromegrass.

-When choosing hay for horses, check the quality, nutrients value, softness and smell.
+When choosing hay for horses, check the quality, nutrient value, softness, and smell.
 If you don’t have the experience to know good hay from bad hay, ask for help.

 Apart from a visual examination of the hay, ask the seller if they have a nutrient analysis.
 Some commercial sellers have this information readily available.